A Travel Guide to Exploring Sydney Australia

 2. Hyde Park

 You will not be able to walk past Hyde Park without stopping there for a while.
-This heritage-listed Park is the oldest public parkland in Australia containing well-kept gardens and magnificent fig-tree-lined avenues.
-Within the park, you will find the Pool of Reflection and a beautiful monument to honour Anzac Soldiers.
-And just across the road, you can admire St Mary Cathedral.
+This heritage-listed Park is the oldest public parkland in Australia, containing well-kept gardens and magnificent fig-tree-lined avenues.
+You will find the Pool of Reflection and a beautiful monument to honour Anzac Soldiers within the park.
+And just across the road, you can admire St. Mary Cathedral.

-Throughout the year as well there are many festivals, parades, and events, like the Sydney Food and Wine Fair, and the Aboriginal and Torres Strait Islander celebration.
+Throughout the year, there are many festivals, parades, and events, like the Sydney Food and Wine Fair and the Aboriginal and Torres Strait Islander celebration.

 This park is also a popular place among the locals.
-You find many park benches where you can sit for a lunch break or a rest from shopping, listen to street music performances, relax on the grass, watch people walking by, or enjoy the shade of lush towering trees on the Hyde Park boulevard.
+You find many park benches where you can sit for a lunch break or a rest from shopping, listen to street music performances, relax on the grass, watch people walking by, or enjoy the shade of lush towering trees—Hyde Park boulevard.
 From there you can also visit the Australian Museum located in nearby College Street.
 This museum is worth a visit.

 3. The Botanical Garden

 The Royal Botanic Gardens is a massive park with hundreds of different species of plants and birds.
-Take one of its tours at 10:30 am to learn fascinating things about the aboriginal culture of the park.
+Please take one of its tours at 10:30 am to learn fascinating things about the park’s aboriginal culture.
 It also has a beautiful ‘Choo-Choo Express’ that passes through every 30 minutes.
 On it, you can relax and enjoy the scenic wonders of the park and learn a lot.

 4. Circular Quay

-Circular Quay is one the primary focal points of Sydney not only because of the enormous commuting hub with the ferry quay and the train station but also for being an accessible location for entertainment with buskers, street vendors, walkaways, parks.
+Circular Quay is one of Sydney’s primary focal points because of the enormous commuting hub with the ferry quay and the train station and for being an accessible location for entertainment with buskers, street vendors, walkaways, parks.
 Circular Quay is linking on the eastern side to the Sydney Opera House.
-On the western side, a short stroll along the harbour walkaway takes you to the Rocks District, and to the Museum of Contemporary Art where you can view a beautiful collection of modern art from Australia and around the world.
+On the western side, a short stroll along the harbour walkaway takes you to the Rocks District and to the Museum of Contemporary Art, where you can view a beautiful collection of modern art from Australia and worldwide.

 The park around the museum is also an accessible location at weekends for a lunch break or chill out on the green — the photo you see here on a sunny Sunday morning.